oracle/terraform-provider-oci/docs/solutions/rhel74_image/README.md

     - private_key_password (if required)
     - ssh_public_key (the actual public key, not the file)
     - region
+6. The subnet to be used must have the following configuration:
+	- Port 80 TCP must be allowed on the subnet
+	- All ICMP traffic must be allowed on the subnet (ICMP All)

 NOTE: A template env-vars file is provided as part of this example.
 Simply complete the items inside the template and source the result into your shell by using: